 (3)(a) Upon filing an application for new or revised service availability charges or policies or an application for AFPI charges, the utility shall have published a notice of application in a newspaper of general circulation in the service areas included in the petition.

-(b) Upon filing an application for new or revised service availability charges or policies or an application for AFPI charges, the utility shall mail or hand deliver a notice of application to all persons in the service areas included in the application who have filed a written request for service or who have been provided a written estimate for service within the 12 calendar months (c) The Commission may require such other notice as it finds reasonably necessary.
+(b) Upon filing an application for new or revised service availability charges or policies or an application for AFPI charges, the utility shall mail or hand deliver a notice of application to all persons in the service areas included in the application who have filed a written request for service or who have been provided a written estimate for service within the 12 calendar months prior to the month the application is filed.

+(c) The Commission may require such other notice as it finds reasonably necessary.

 (d) The notice of petition shall include the following: